eirini-tr/ADL/README.md

 # Adversarial dictionary learning for a robust analysis and modelling of spontaneous neuronal activity

-This repository contains the official implementation of the proposed method ADL described in the "Adversarial dictionary learning for a robust analysis and modelling of spontaneous neuronal activity".
+This repository contains the official implementation of the proposed methods ADL and RADL described in the "Adversarial dictionary learning for a robust analysis and modelling of spontaneous neuronal activity".

 [Paper Link](https://www.sciencedirect.com/science/article/pii/S0925231220300862?casa_token=_wAwet7U6oYAAAAA:TbeD-NqHBe5aCoSfIUzir7Ia3q-f57Gze3q3E5R1_ziHbf_K7CpmFshMhWKecCEBR9C3v5czDA)